warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 This is a plot of the number of spin-up electrons in our trials.
 The number of spin-down electrons is 4 - \# spin-up electrons because we're at half-filling.
 The symmetric nature of this histogram means on average, there's no magnetism.

+### Reducing the Trotter error

+- point out how adiabatic evolution shows Trotter error is the problem

 # Uncovering magnetism from the Hubbard model {#magnetism}